 CLIMBING THE FIRST STEP

 I got off the phone and was glad I took positive action.
+The support from my friends provides much grace in my journey toward healing.
 I want to try my best to climb the stairs out of my sad and heart-wrenching dilemma.

 “The inner resonance of forgiveness rings deeply within.
 Forgiveness is a virtue.
 It provides a person with a grand reward.
 To forgive another is profound relief and spiritual joy.
 It is a gift you reward to yourself.
 Ironically, the curse of estrangement led me to value the virtue of forgiveness to all.” — Honey Good